 Dan has a new logo.
 Is it a duck?
 A vomiting Pac-Man?
 A bulls-eye?
 Answering a common conundrum: What are title and description best practices?
 UPDATED for 2022.
 If you also want some meta title/meta description 101 info like, "Um what are they?!"
 There's a FAQ of sorts below the slightly headier stuff.
 Why do … Continue reading Meta Titles and Meta Descriptions Guide

 So, your SEO maven hooked you up with optimized landing pages, but they’re relatively orphaned.
 (Nobody’s linking to them much, not even you, from your own site.)
 Should you link to them from your other site pages, like from your blog?
 Yes. ...And no. Intralinking Case Study (Hypothetical) Keyword: blue widget SEO Landing page: …/blue-widget/ … Continue reading SEO Intralinking Strategy for Blogging

 I've seen a few articles titled 'The ABCs of SEO', but most of them either continue on to the DEFs and trudge all the way through Z, or ditch the metaphor altogether after the headline.
 Dear SEO reader, that's not me; I won't do that to you.
-My understanding of "The ABCs" gels with the … Continue reading The ABCs of SEO for 2016
+My understanding of "The ABCs" gels with the … Continue reading The ABCs of SEO

 Social 101 for the SEO-minded Company SEO practitioners have seen the writing on the wall for years.
 If you really care about ranking well in Google, now it's past time to pay attention to social.
 Almost two months ago we learned empirically that more +1 on Google+ means better ranking in Google.
 I've spent a … Continue reading Social SEO is Here